 This tree species has a nice conical shape and striking foliage that appears silvery blue.
-Although one of the best species for retaining its needles, the needles themselves are sharp (watch tiny fingers!) and release a bad odor when crushed.
+Although one of the best species for retaining its needles, they are sharp (watch tiny fingers!) and release a bad odor when crushed.

-The white spruce is wonderful for hanging ornaments due to its short, stiff needles with blunt tips.
-They have both a wonderful shape and foliage color (green to bluish-green) and excellent needle retention.
+The white spruce is terrific for hanging ornaments due to its short, stiff needles with blunt tips.
+They have an excellent shape and foliage color (green to bluish-green) and excellent needle retention.

 Pines are known for their distinctive long needles and wonderful pine aroma.

 Scots (aka Scotch) Pine